wpdk/wpdk/README.md

 <a id="prerequisites"></a>
 ## Prerequisites

-MSYS2 with the following packages:
+* Visual Studio or Clang.

-A supported compiler is required, either Visual Studio 2019 or Clang.
+* Meson 0.55.0 or later.

-Meson
+In addition, MSYS2 is neeeded to build the SPDK tree.

 <a id="build"></a>
 ## Build